-Don’t try to make her feel guilty, don’t try to act as if you're entitled to forgiveness.
-This is a very important thing to be aware of, because forgiveness — like love — can't be forced upon anyone.
+Don’t try to make her feel guilty, and don’t try to act as if you’re entitled to forgiveness.
+This is a very important thing to be aware of because forgiveness, like love, can’t be forced upon anyone.
 It’s not a “right,” but a privilege.
 It’s not a favor; it’s a precious gift that must be given without conditions.
 In other words, she must voluntarily move into forgiveness or not at all.

 The take away here for you is this…

-While her need to retaliate, hit back and find ways to punish you are unpleasant for you to deal with, they're also a part of the messy process of recovery after infidelity.
+While her need to retaliate, hit back and find ways to punish you are unpleasant for you to deal with, it is a fairly normal part of the messy process of recovery after infidelity.

 This is where you must not lose faith.